 All PRO employees are normally paid by check or direct deposit on a weekly basis every Friday.
 The workweek begins at 00:00 Sunday and ends at 23:59 the following Saturday.
 All required deductions, such as for federal, state, and local taxes, and all authorized voluntary deductions, such as for health insurance contributions, will be withheld automatically from your paychecks.

 Please review your paycheck for errors.
-If you find a mistake, report it to the Director of Administration immediately.
-The Director of Administration will assist you in taking the steps necessary to correct the error.
+If you find a mistake, report it to the Chief Administration Officer immediately.
+The Chief Administration Officer will assist you in taking the steps necessary to correct the error.

 PRO offers direct deposit of regular paychecks to any employee who desires to utilize this service.
-In order to have your paycheck deposited directly into your bank account, see the Director of Administration to make arrangements.
+In order to have your paycheck deposited directly into your bank account, see the Chief Administration Officer to make arrangements.
 Once arrangements are made, your direct deposit will take effect within two weeks.
 Direct deposit can be appropriated to multiple banks and accounts.

-In the event that your paycheck is lost or stolen, please notify the Director of Administration immediately.
-The Director of Administration will attempt to put a stop-payment notice on your check.
+In the event that your paycheck is lost or stolen, please notify the Chief Administration Officer immediately.
+The Chief Administration Officer will attempt to put a stop-payment notice on your check.
 If we are able to do so, you will be issued another check.
 Unfortunately, PRO is unable to take responsibility for lost or stolen paychecks, and if we are unable to stop payment on your check, you alone will be responsible for such loss.
 PRO strongly encourages all employees to utilize direct deposit to avoid these problems.